-Why the Rolling Stones Were Forced to ‘Spend Some Time’ With Ed Sullivan
+Why the Rolling Stones Had to ‘Spend Some Time’ With Ed Sullivan

 As tough as they wanted to appear, the Rolling Stones were no match for the power of Ed Sullivan.
 On Jan.
 15, 1967, the Stones were all set to grace the Sullivan stage for their fourth appearance when they ran into a snag.

 There to perform a pair of their recent recordings, the majestic "Ruby Tuesday" and the rollicking "Let's Spend the Night Together," the boys were told they were going to have to change the lyrics to the latter.
 In 1967, the idea of a male and female spending the night together was apparently just too much for the television viewing public to handle.